Marketcircle/AXElements/docs/Inspecting.markdown

 ## Next Steps

+You may want to play with what you have learned so far.
+Find bugs, or at least what might seem like a bug.

-From here the next logical step would be to figure out how to trigger some sort of action and then inspect the UI for changes, actions are covered in the {file:docs/Acting.markdown Acting Tutorial}.
+From here the next logical step would be to figure out how to trigger some sort of action and then inspect the UI for changes; for that topic you should read the {file:docs/Acting.markdown Acting Tutorial}.